 Please use the OST entrance (front gate) which is only accessible to eastbound OST and northbound Hwy.
 288 feeder traffic.

-For those unable to drop off dead birds, HCPH Mosquito Control Division will pick up all testable dead birds, regardless of species, from all areas of Harris County.
+For those unable to drop off dead birds, HCPH Mosquito and Vector Control Division will pick up all testable dead birds, regardless of species, from all areas of Harris County.

 If the bird cannot be reported or picked up right away, wear gloves to double-bag the bird and place it in a refrigerator or ice chest that is not used for food.
 If that is not possible, wear gloves to double-bag the bird and cover it with ice until it is picked up.